gschroe/schroderlab-collection/sort_micrographs_crossbeta/README_sort_mics.md

 - E(k): Envelope function
 - N(k): Noise

-The tool calculates the azimuthally averaged CTF² at the cross-beta frequency and corrects the score:
+The tool calculates the radially (and azimuthally) averaged CTF² at the cross-beta frequency and corrects the score:

 ```
 corrected_score = raw_score / CTF²